-In connection with the Reorganization Transactions, the Company's certificate of incorporation was amended and restated to, among other things, provide for the (i) authorization of 300,000,000 shares of Class A common stock with a par value of \$0.0001 per share; (ii) authorization of 100,000,000 shares of Class B common stock with a par value of \$0.0001 per share; (iii) authorization of 100,000,000 shares of Class C common stock with a par value of \$0.0001 per share; and (iv) authorization of 20,000,000 shares of preferred stock with a par value of \$0.0001 per share.
+In connection with the Reorganization Transactions, the Company's certificate of incorporation was amended and restated to, among other things, provide for the (i) authorization of 300,000,000 shares of Class A common stock with a par value of \$0.0001 per share; (ii) authorization of 100,000,000 shares of Class B common stock with a par value of \$0.0001 per share; (iii) authorization of 100,000,000 shares of Class B common stock with a par value of \$0.0001 per share; (iii) authorization of 20,000,000 shares of preferred stock with a par value of \$0.0001 per share.

 Holders of Class A common stock are entitled to one vote per share, and holders of Class B and Class C common stock are entitled toten votes per share.
 Holders of Class A, Class B, and Class C common stock will vote together as a single class on all matters presented to the Company's stockholders for their vote of approval, except for certain amendments to the Company's Certificate of Incorporation or as otherwise required by law.
 Holders of the Class A and Class C common stock are entitled to receive dividends, and upon the Company's dissolution or liquidation, after payment in full of all amounts required to be paid to creditors and to the holders of preferred stock having liquidation preferences, if any, the holders of shares of Class A and Class C common stock will be entitled to receive pro rata the Company's remaining assets available for distribution.
-Holders of the Company's Class B common stock are not entitled to receive dividends and will not be entitled to receive any distributions upon dissolution or liquidation of the Company.
+Holders of the Company.
 Holders of Class A, Class B, and Class C common stock do not have pre-emptive or subscription rights, and there will be no redemption or sinking fund provisions applicable to any class of common stock.
-Holders of Class A and Class B common stock do not have conversion rights.
-Shares of Class C common stock can only be held by the Continuing Equity Owners or their permitted transferees, and if any such shares are transferred to any other person, they will automatically convert into shares of Class A common stock on a one-to-one basis.
+Holders of Class A and Class B common stock do not have transferees, and if any such shares of Class A continuing Equity Owners or their permitted transferees, and if any such shares or Class A common stock on a one-to-one basis.